Visitors have been taking scenic boat tours of Florida waterways ever since there were visitors to Florida.

 This boat tour is more about the boat than the tour.
 The African Queen boat, the actual steamboat used in the 1951 movie starring Humphrey Bogart and Katherine Hepburn, has been beautifully restored to take visitors on Key Largo cruises.

-Cruises are pricey — best for true fans yearning to sit exactly where Hepburn and Bogart did – but intimate.
+Cruises are pricey but intimate — $60 for adults in 2023, so this one is best for true fans yearning to sit exactly where Hepburn and Bogart did.
 The boat is licensed to take just six passengers at a time and the canal cruise is about 90 minutes long.

 - The African Queen